Late-boomer/stream-engine-docs/docs/index.md

 -   **TOBII_ERROR_INVALID_PARAMETER**

-The *device* or *value* parameter has been passed in as NULL or you passed in a *state* that is not a uint32 state i.e TOBII_STATE_CALIBRATION_ID.
+    The *device* or *value* parameter has been passed in as NULL or you passed in a *state* that is not a uint32 state i.e TOBII_STATE_FAULT.

 -   **TOBII_ERROR_NOT_SUPPORTED**

     The device firmware has no support for retrieving the value of this state.

 -   **TOBII_ERROR_CALLBACK_IN_PROGRESS**